QUALITY DECLARATION - SUMMARY

 For information on the institutional environment of the Australian Bureau of Statistics (ABS), including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, please see ABS Institutional Environment.

 The Collection aims to compile child, teacher and service provider statistics from all service providers delivering an in-scope preschool program within Australia.
 The following statistical entities are in-scope for the Collection population:

-The Collection was conducted for the fourth time in 2013 and will continue to be conducted annually.
+The Collection was conducted for the fifth time in 2014 and will continue to be conducted annually.
 The collection date for the Collection is the first Friday in August each year.
-In 2013, the collection date for all jurisdictions was Friday, 2 August with a reference period of 29 July to 2 August inclusive.
-Some states and territories preferred to incorporate a two week reference period which included the collection date, to reflect more accurately, the preschool delivery arrangements in their jurisdiction.
+In 2014, the collection date for all jurisdictions was Friday, 1 August with a reference period of 28 July to 1 August inclusive.
+Some states and territories preferred to incorporate a two week reference period which included the collection date, to reflect more accurately the preschool delivery arrangements in their jurisdiction.

-Data for the Collection have been compiled according to the National standards outlined in the Early Childhood Education and Care National Minimum Data Set (ECEC NMDS) in order to maximise consistency of data across the various jurisdictional collections.
-Alignment with these standards has not been completely achieved by all jurisdictions for 2013, and care should be taken when comparisons across jurisdictions are made.
+Data for the Collection have been compiled according to the National standards outlined in the Early Childhood Education and Care National Minimum Data Set (ECEC NMDS) in order to maximise consistency of data across the various jurisdictions.
+Alignment with these standards has not been completely achieved by all jurisdictions for 2014, and care should be taken when comparisons across jurisdictions are made.
 In addition, some jurisdictions were not able to provide the ABS with certain data elements as specified in the ECEC NMDS.